 After the book’s publication date, the published book, along with the PowerPoint slides, may be used as primary source material for participants.

 Attendance and Completion

 Attendance: Full participation in the Master Class will enhance your learning experience.
-At the end of the course, you will receive a certificate of completion via email.
+Certificates of completion will be provided upon request.